What Is Mulch?

 • Invite pests

-The right depth depends on mulch type, plant material, site conditions, and the purpose of the mulch.
+The right depth depends on mulch type, particle size, plant material, site conditions, and the purpose of the mulch.

 More mulch is not always better.